 - Use the supports that are available online such as those listed on this website.

 - Depression can be treated with a range of therapies including cognitive behavioural therapy (CBT), mindfulness based therapy (MBT), supportive psychotherapy as well as hypnosis.

 - Medication is used for patients who have ongoing significant symptoms, who have tried non medication based therapy and those who are working with a doctor to determine the suitability for them including side effects and risks.

-- The most common medications are those that block the serotonin reuptake inhibitors they are called SSRI’s.
-They are a daily tablet, and take 4 to 6 weeks to work and are taken for a minimum of 6 months.
+- The most common medications are those that block the serotonin reuptake inhibitors.
+They are called SSRI’s and are a daily tablet, and take 4 to 6 weeks to work and are taken for a minimum of 6 months.